 - 1. What is a permanent protective order in Colorado?

-- 2. How to I apply for a permanent protective order in Colorado?
+- 2. How do I apply for a protection order in Colorado?

 - 3. Do I have to pay to apply for a protective order?